axelarnetwork/test-webdocs/docs/roles/node/basic.md

 :::
 ## Prerequisites

-You have launched your Axelar node as per [Join the Axelar network for the first time](join.md).
+You have launched your Axelar node as per [Quick sync](join).
 Perhaps you have not yet completed downloading the blockchain.

 ## Stop your Axelar node